CalebMigosi/document_search_app/README.md

 - Newer, faster and more lightweight framework.
 Also have never really used dependencies and I think this was a great intro to the former.

 **4) ES Caching**
 - I didn't really have time to look for anything else.
-Also, during the interview, I asked about this and Mindo & Andre explained that Redis wasn't heavily used so I went with ES default caching.
-It seems fairly powerful but I guess I would have to ask the guy that did it at Friss :)
+Should probably check some Redis features,

 **5) Config JSON**
 - This was a first attempt at having dynamic matching rules.
 First principles thinking would mean defining the parameters we intend to modify before implementation.
 Going with JSON inherently means selecting mongodb as the choice for storing configs.